farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 **Deliverable**: Complete practitioner endpoint implementation.

+**Status**: ⏳ **Not Started** - Note: Unified medical records endpoints are already implemented (Phase 6).
+This phase may focus on provider-specific views or additional provider features.

 #### Tasks:

 1. **Healthcare Entity Endpoints**
-   - POST /healthcare/records
+   - ⏳ POST /healthcare/records (or use unified /api/records)
-   - GET /healthcare/records
+   - ⏳ GET /healthcare/records (or use unified /api/records with filters)
-   - GET /healthcare/encounters
+   - ⏳ GET /healthcare/encounters (after Phase 6.1)

 2. **Laboratory Endpoints**
-   - POST /labs/records
+   - ⏳ POST /labs/records (or use unified /api/records)
-   - GET /labs/records
+   - ⏳ GET /labs/records (or use unified /api/records with filters)
-   - GET /labs/encounters
+   - ⏳ GET /labs/encounters (after Phase 6.1)

 3. **Imaging Center Endpoints**
-   - POST /imaging/records
+   - ⏳ POST /imaging/records (or use unified /api/records)
-   - GET /imaging/records
+   - ⏳ GET /imaging/records (or use unified /api/records with filters)
-   - GET /imaging/encounters
+   - ⏳ GET /imaging/encounters (after Phase 6.1)

 4. **Authorization**
-   - Ensure proper role-based authorization for each endpoint
+   - ⏳ Ensure proper role-based authorization for each endpoint
-   - Test authorization policies
+   - ⏳ Test authorization policies

 5. **Tests**
-   - Integration tests for all provider endpoints
+   - ⏳ Integration tests for all provider endpoints
-   - Test authorization for each role
+   - ⏳ Test authorization for each role

 6. **Update README.md**
-   - Complete API documentation
+   - ⏳ Complete API documentation
-   - All endpoint references
+   - ⏳ All endpoint references

+**Note**: Since unified medical records endpoints are already implemented, this phase may be simplified or focused on provider-specific views/features.

 **Verification**:
-- ✅ All provider endpoints work
+- ⏳ All provider endpoints work
-- ✅ Authorization is correct
+- ⏳ Authorization is correct
-- ✅ All tests pass
+- ⏳ All tests pass

 ---